rhjdjong/PythonMatters/_posts/2019-11-18-Everything-is-an-object-part-1-identity.md

 value of the instance is in the allowed range.
-But then I thought about the internals of what happens when you create e.g. an instance with the value 5.
+But then I thought about the internals of what happens when you create e.g. an integer instance with the value 5.
-And I realised that value of the object (5 in this case) can only be determined by comparing it for equality with a Python integer with the value 5.
+And I realised that value of the object (5 in this case) can only be determined by comparing it for equality with another Python integer that has the value 5.
 The actual "fiveness" of the object
 (the bit pattern that defines the value) is hidden by the language.